dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 2. In the dashboard, select the endpoint for the **products** project.
 A new browser tab appears and displays the product catalog in JSON format.
 3. In the dashboard, select the endpoint for the **store** project.
 A new browser tab appears and displays the home page for the web app.
 4. In the menu on the left, select **Products**.
 The product catalog is displayed.
-5. Close the browser to stop debugging.
+5. To stop debugging, close the browser.

 <!-- markdownlint-enable MD029 -->

 :::zone-end

-Congratulations!
-You have added .NET Aspire orchestration to your pre-existing web app.
+Congratulations, you added .NET Aspire orchestration to your pre-existing web app.
 You can now add .NET Aspire integrations and use the .NET Aspire tooling to streamline your cloud-native web app development.